mhowlett/confluent-kafka-dotnet/blog.md

 Finally, we implement an error handler - we'll talk about the details of this later when we talk about error handling.

-## The Consume Loop
+## The Processing Loop

 Our `Processor` makes use of just one `Producer` and one `Consumer` instance.
 This is typical.
 The clients are very performant - can deliver hundreds of thousands of events per second and CPU is typically not a bottleneck.
 Additionally, efficiency improves with higher client utilization because of increased batching of messages in communication with the cluster.
 Fewer clients also minimizes the number of open TCP connections, though this doesn't become a meaningful constraint until you get to thousands of connections.

 At the heart of our processor is a [single threaded consume loop](...).
 This pattern is quite low level for a language like C#, but it's effective for writing high throughput streaming applications and standard practice for doing so across many languages.
-If your application calls for it, you can easily build higher level abstractions on top of this - indeed that is what we are doing now!

 Here's the produce loop in our processor class:

 ```
-while (true)
+while (!compositeCts.IsCancellationRequested)
 {
-    ConsumeResult<TInKey, TInValue> cr;
+    ConsumeResult<TInKey, TInValue> cr = null;

+    if (InputTopic != null)
+    {
         try
         {
+            // callback handler exceptions don't propagate.
-        cr = consumer.Consume(compositeCancellationToken);
+            cr = consumer.Consume(compositeCts.Token);
         }
         catch (ConsumeException ex)
         {
-        if (ex.Error.Code == ErrorCode.Local_ValueDeserialization)
+            if (ex.Error.Code == ErrorCode.Local_ValueDeserialization ||
+                ex.Error.Code == ErrorCode.Local_KeyDeserialization)
             {
                 if (ConsumeErrorTolerance == ErrorTolerance.All)
                 {
                     continue;
                 }

+                // Log then:
-            // Log error
+                break; // no error tolerance.
-            errorCts.Cancel();
             }

+            // possible: ErrorCode.Local_UnknownGroup, if rk->rkcg not set.
+            //    - when can that happen?
+            // - Authorization failures. (see java docs)
+            // - Invalid group id.
+            // - other future errors.

+            // - session timeout.
+            //   - if this occurs, I assume there is no revoke?
+            //   - will consumer try to re-join group?

-        // Log error
+            // Log, then:
-        throw;
+            break;
         }
+    }

-    var result = Function(message);
+    var result = Function(cr == null ? null : cr.Message);

     if (result != null)
     {